 There are many locals at the trailhead offering to walk you up the mountain on a horse.
 Many inexperienced hikers and those suffering from altitude sickness use the horses so they can get their Instagram pic of the colorful hills.
 But you may want to think twice about doing that.

 Some of the horses did look fairly healthy, while others didn’t seem to be in the best condition.
 You may not want to contribute to their demise.

 Many people paid the hefty charge in an effort to avoid the mud, and make the horse do the hard work instead.
-But the horses’ handlers had the passengers dismount the horse to walk up the steepest parts of the trail.
-While this is great for the horse’s wellbeing, those who paid their 80 soles may have been irritated by the fact that they ended up falling in mud anyways even though they paid to take a horse.
+But the horses’ handlers had the passengers dismount the horse to walk up the steepest and muddiest parts of the trail.
+While this is great for the horse’s wellbeing, those who paid their 80 soles may have been irritated by the fact that they ended up falling in mud anyways, even though they paid to take a horse.

 Bottom Line: Should You Go To Rainbow Mountain?

 Yes, we had a horrible experience but that doesn’t necessarily mean you will.
 Under good weather conditions, it can be a nice yet challenging trek to see some pastel colors on a mountainside.
 If you want to wake up early to spend 6-7 hours in a van to see that, we say go for it.
 We know many people who have completed the Rainbow Mountain trek under better conditions, had a great experience and recommend it.
 We can’t disagree with that.